 Like the Herbst Program itself, my studies have crossed rather than respected disciplinary boundaries.
 My degrees are in political science and classical Greek, much of my teaching has been in a department of history, and I started a literature program in Rome (Shakespeare in Italy).
 I’m honored and delighted to be associated with the Herbst Program of Humanities, whose curriculum and pedagogy aspire to produce not specialists in a particular academic department but thoughtful human beings in general.

 I am drawn especially to such ancient Greek authors as Plato, Thucydides, and Xenophon, for they never put aside an issue of burning importance to pursue other questions that are more easily answered.
 In particular, their investigation into rival notions of human excellence is both especially probing and a counterweight to prevailing views.
-My most recent publication is a translation of Xenophon's Education of Cyrus, a historical/philosophical novel paradoxically held in the highest regard both by Machiavelli for its lessons on the techniques of imperial rule and by others for its critique of the life dedicated to the employment of these same techniques.
+My most recent scholarly efforts have been devoted to the following publications: 1.
+A translation of Xenophon's Anabasis of Cyrus, a historical/philosophical account of leadership under the most challenging circumstances.
+2. A co-authored translation and commentary on three plays by Aristophanes, which together take a comic and critical look at the Greek gods and their powerful grip on Greek believers.
+3. An essay on Plato's Euthyphro, in which Socrates converses with a young man who thinks he possesses divine wisdom.

 Office: ECOT 413

-Scot Douglass has enjoyed teaching in the Herbst program since 1995.
+Scot Douglass has enjoyed teaching in the Herbst Program since 1995.
 Born and raised the son of an electrical engineer in Chicago, he studied genetics as an undergraduate (University of Arizona), theology as a master's student (Dallas Seminary), and earned his PhD in comparative literature (CU-Boulder).
-"There is something both unique and gratifying in being able to sit down with a handful of bright engineering students and explore great expressions of the human spirit…to listen to engineering students wrestle together over the serious questions of our existence."
-Committed to making literature both accessible and relevant, Scot’s research interests are in philosophical hermeneutics (how texts mean what they mean), language’s ability to communicate meaning, the Classical tradition and the intersections of literature, philosophy, psychology and theology in 19th and 20th-century literature.
-His recent book, Theology of the Gap: Cappadocian Language Theory and the Trinitarian Controversy, explores theories of language (primarily those of the Cappadocian Fathers) surrounding the fourth-century Trinitarian controversy and their relationship to twentieth-century theories of hermeneutics as articulated by Heidegger, Ricoeur, Vattimo and Derrida.
+"I love sitting down with a handful of bright engineering students to explore great expressions of the human spirit…to listen to engineering students wrestle with the serious questions of our existence."
+Committed to making literature both accessible and relevant, Scot’s research interests are in philosophical hermeneutics (how texts mean what they mean), language’s ability to communicate meaning, the Classical tradition and the intersections of literature, philosophy, psychology and theology in the 19th and 20th centuries.
+He is currently working on a book on Dostoevsky’s The Brothers Karamazov and previously published a book on post-modern readings of fourth-century language theories (Theology of the Gap: Cappadocian Language Theory and the Trinitarian Controversy), co-edited two volumes (one on Gregory of Nyssa’s Contra Eunomium II and the other on the role of time in theorizing reading strategies of ancient texts), as well as numerous articles.

-Scot has taught in a variety of contexts: chemistry and physics in a private high school, theology and literature (along with his wife) at a college in Ghana, West Africa, and literary thinking classes for professional engineers at Hewlett-Packard facilities in Loveland and Fort Collins.
+Scot has taught in a variety of contexts: chemistry and physics in a private high school, ancient Greek and literature at a college in Ghana, West Africa, and literary thinking classes for professional engineers at Hewlett-Packard facilities in Loveland and Fort Collins.
 Very concerned with the art of teaching, Scot attempts to make the Herbst Seminar a productive, interactive learning space within which students wrestle with the text, each other and him.
-This commitment to teaching resulted in his being awarded the campus-wide 2003 Boulder Faculty Assembly Excellence in Teaching Award.
+This commitment to teaching has resulted in a number of awards and opportunities: the campus-wide 2003 Boulder Faculty Assembly Excellence in Teaching Award; the 2010 Student Affairs Faculty Member of the Year; and being named a President’s Teaching Scholar in 2013.
+He is the founding Director of the Engineering Honors Program and the Andrews Hall Residential College where he lives with his family.

 Office: Lesser House, Rm 205